Milestones for toddlers

 Between 12 to 18 months, your toddler will start to:

-- explore and move away from their caregivers, but will check to make sure you are still close by
+- explore and move away from their caregivers, but will check to make sure they are still close by

 - help you with self-care tasks, such as lifting arms when dressing